-- 2 full size or 3 medium size eggplants cut into 1” squares
+- 3 medium sized eggplants cut into 1” squares (skin on)

-- Liberally oil a large enamel pot, put over high heat on the stove top and add the onions.
-After a few minutes of stirring, add the peppers and turn down to medium heat.
-Add 3 pinches of salt and cook a further 15 minutes being careful to stir so the onions do not burn.
+- Liberally oil a large enamel pot, put over high heat and add the onions.
+After a few minutes of stirring, add the peppers and turn down the heat to medium.
+Add three good pinches of salt and cook a further 15 minutes being careful to stir so the onions do not burn.

-Recipe by John Olney, Vice President and Winemaker at Ridge’s Lytton Springs Winery in Sonoma County.
+Recipe by John Olney, COO and Winemaker at Ridge’s Lytton Springs Winery in Sonoma County.